dhgutteridge/Brew-Distance/README.rst

 Brew-Distance
 =============

-A Python module that implements the Brew edit distance algorithm.
+A Python module that implements a weightable edit distance algorithm.
 In simple terms, it compares two strings and determines the number of edits required to make the first the same as the second, typically for use when weighing multiple potentially similar strings in a data set.